noah-CAL/one-bit-challenge/README.md

 >$ qemu-riscv64-static mystery
 ```

-If compiled locally (x86, ARM, etc.) then simply compiling with `gcc` and running the executable will work.
+If compiled locally (x86, ARM, etc.) with `gcc` then simply running the executable will work.

+Remember that your goal is to make the executable print `Success`!
+See the [one-bit challenge](www.noahsedlik.com/blog/one-bit-challenge-1) introduction for more information.

 Good luck!